jgiuffrida/dnd/stranger.md

   - water rushing below
   - opposite of the hole is a pile of stones marked with a flag
     - Marks a stone staircase
-    - Toilyn slips and broke walks across very easily
+    - Toilynn slips and broke walks across very easily
   - cane sees a mushroom and then ignores it
   - malkin falls into the hole
     - tumbles, shouts, lands
     - 2 small figures are approaching him
     -
-  - toilyn runs down the stairs
+  - Toilynn runs down the stairs
   - oh they're in the market
   - they don't know anyone we've mentioned
   - they know the friends here